Personal watercraft safety (PWC)

 When people ignore or disregard maritime safety rules, they put their lives and the lives of others at risk.

-The Stop it…Or cop it campaign is part of our partnership with Police and Roads and Maritime RMS to improve maritime safety, with high visibility enforcement to reduce risky behaviour.
+The PWC ‘Stop it…Or cop it’ campaign is part of our partnership with the NSW Police Force to improve maritime safety, with high visibility enforcement to reduce risky behaviour.
 The goal is to change dangerous behaviour and create a safer waterway for everyone to enjoy.

 Image: The "Stop it...Or cop it" campaign

 In NSW, an increased number of police and boating safety officers will be patrolling NSW waterways as part of maritime enhanced enforcement activity (MEEP).
 Officers will target behaviour that increases the risk of crashes, serious injuries and fatalities.
 Such behaviours include speeding, riding too close to swimmers, or people in other craft and performing dangerous and intimidating maneuvers.
 All officers can enforce the rules, which means you can be caught anywhere and at any time for doing the wrong thing.

 There are consequences for not complying with the rules, including loss of licence, heavy fines and loss of personal watercraft (PWC – commonly referred to as a jet ski).

 The NSW Police Force also has powers to seize and impound PWC if riders have demonstrated dangerous behaviours.